junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 ### Act 10 Ten Seconds

 Crowley paces a few steps, tilting his head to enjoy the burned wing marks in its right direction.
-He tsks, "I didn't ask you for a free interior redesign, but it looks like a nice lovely touch for the throne room, indeed, I have to admit.
-I'd never thought to add a dead angel here, and now thanks to you, everyone knows where the Head of the Heaven's Intelligence Division ended up."
+He tsks, "I did NOT ask for a free interior redesign, but it looks like a nice lovely touch for the throne room, indeed, I have to admit.
+I'd never thought to add a dead angel here, and now thanks to you, everyone knows where the Head of the Heaven's Intelligence Division ended up -- and quite literally, the head."

 "You're welcome," Metatron answers, politician-style.

 Crowley eyes him.
 "I have to ask, what's that all about?
-What Naomi said, *'destroying Heaven and angels'* -- Are you really planning to do that?
-I mean, I know I'm a demon and just want to *rule* Heaven, but never really thought about *destroy* it.
+What Naomi said, *'destroy Heaven and angels'* -- Are you really planning to do that?
+I mean, I'm a demon, and *I* just want to *rule* Heaven -- never really thought about *destroy* it.
 If you destroy all that, then what's there left to rule?"

 "What are you going to do, then?
-Fight against me?"
+Fight me?"
 Metatron lifts his chins to look into Crowley's eyes.
 "You can't win.
-I'm the Scribe, and I have the entire angel tablet power in me."
+I'm the Scribe of the God, and I have the entire angel tablet power in me."

 Crowley laughs.
 "Look who's the ego talking now.
-I'm the King of Hell and have the entire demon tablet.
+I'm the King of Hell and I have the whole bloody demon tablet.
 You really want to test which side is stronger?"

 Metatron doesn't even blink.
 "I know it's me.
 And I say let's settle this the old Western way: If I win, I do whatever I want with Heaven and angels, and Hell is forever out of service."

 "And if I win, I lead Hell to take over Heaven and Earth," Crowley says easily.
-"And the winner is whoever killed the other one."
+"And the winner is whoever kills the other one."

 "Then you're dead, demon."
 Metatron grins wide, taking out his blade to hold in his right hand and the angel tablet in his left like a shield.